Nitrokey/nethsm/docs/clustering.md

 **WARNING**: registering a node immediately introduces a new node in the cluster, modifying the quorum theshold, even if the node has not actually joined yet.
 This can render the existing nodes inoperable until the new node has actually joined.
-Refer to the endpoints' documentation and the last section of the document.
+Refer to the endpoints' documentation and the "Operational Redundancy" section of this document.

 #### Actually join the cluster